Work BuyerAssist 2.0

 Token Architecture

 Defined a three-tier token system: primitive → semantic → component.
-Enabled dark mode and white-label theming from day one.
+This enabled dark mode and white-label theming from day one — features that enterprise sales tools need but rarely plan for at the start.

 03